The Role of Video Data Analytics in Transportation

 Automated video analytics software can provide insights into traffic flow on roads by detecting, counting and classifying vehicles as they enter the FoV.
 By training the analytics algorithm to watch for abnormal driver behavior and improve pedestrian safety, officials can detect and respond to road incidents in real time.

 Video analytics can also monitor intersections to collect data on accidents.
 This data can help teams develop proactive solutions to prevent crashes rather than responding to crashes only after they occur.
-For example, if many near misses happen because pedestrians are crossing the road when they shouldn’t be, the authorities can take steps to ensure roads are safer for all users.
+For example, if many near misses happen because pedestrians are crossing the road when they shouldn’t, the authorities can take steps to ensure roads are safer for all users.

 Implementing this technology would require traffic staff to become familiar with using the technology rather than closely monitoring traffic themselves.